nabicht/SimpleTaskQueue/README.md

+_Note to all people wanting to use this project -- it's close. v0.1.0 is scheduled for 2018-09-15 and I'm fairly certain I'm going to hit that self-imposed deadline.
+You will know it is ready for prime time when there is more documentation than this simple README.md_

 # SimpleTaskQueue
 A simple task queue used for coordinating distributed, parallel work.

-Go from need to processing quickly.

-_Note to all people wanting to use this project -- it's close. v0.1.0 is scheduled for 2018-09-15 and I'm fairly certain I'm going to hit that self-imposed deadline.
-You will know it is ready for prime time when there is more documentation than this simple README.md_
+It might be smart and complex on the backend but it is simple for you.
+The goal is to allow you to o from need to processing quickly.

+Distributing tasks and automating processing shouldn't be an excercise in extreme infrastrucutre management.
+STQ doesn't require database configuration, messaging queues, multiple process coordination, and on and on.
+Download.
+Launch a server.
+Add some tasks.
+Launch a runner.
+Then launch some more runners.

 ## RESTful communication
 Process a series of tasks with multiple runners without having to worry about installing messaging queues, databases, message protocols, etc.